gitKrystan/2025-emberfest/slides.md

 </MacWindow>

 <!--
-Requests can take any of the standard Fetch API RequestInit options, plus some extras to configure caching and handler behavior.
+Requests can take any of the standard Fetch API `RequestInit` options...

+* plus some extras to configure caching and handler behavior.

-As you can imagine, these options can get quite complex, which is why we support request builders...
+As you can imagine, these options can get quite complex, which is why WarpDrive supports request builders...
 -->

 ---